Parc national du Lac‑Témiscouata

 Additional Information

-The park is open year-round.
-There's no services during winter.
+The park is open year-round (depending on the sector).
 To better plan your activities, please note the operating period for the services in each sector.

 Squatec Sector